-The Best Cat Grooming Gloves (Review) in 2020
+The Best Cat Grooming Gloves in 2022

 Brushing your kitty serves several purposes: it removes dead hair, dirt, and grease, stimulates blood circulation, and perhaps most importantly, it helps to cut down on those dreaded hairballs as well as frequent vacuuming.
 Needless to say, it's highly important both for your pet and you!
 But while some cats love to be groomed, others are not so keen.
 If your kitty is one of the latter, a grooming glove could be the answer to your prayers.